 Based on review of the asset condition data by Morrison Low (2018), most of Council's sewerage assets are in very good or good condition by value.
 However, the data also reveals that 26% of assets are approaching the end of their useful life and their condition is either category 4 or 5.
 As per the Morrison Low report, although the condition of the data in general is 'reliable' it often lacks key elements and collection procedures are uncertain.
-For instance Council does not have a history of doing systematic condition of assessment of its sewer mains using CCTV.
-A program of systematic condition assessment is in development that will inform decisions on priority sewers for trenchless relining.

-IIMM 2006, Appendix B, p B:1-3 ('cyclic' modified to 'planned', 'average' changed to 'fair'').
+3 IIMM 2006, Appendix B, p B:1-3 ('cyclic' modified to 'planned', 'average' changed to 'fair'').